AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/learning-objects.md

 >
 >You can only enroll learners who belong to your team.

-## Learning Programs {#learningprograms}
+## Learning Paths {#learningprograms}

 Manager can enroll, view quiz scores, L1 & L3 feedback and unenroll only his reporters.

-## Add learners to a learning program {#addlearnerstoalearningprogram}
+## Add learners to a learning path {#addlearnerstoalearningprogram}

-1. In Manager mode, click Learning Programs on the left pane.
+1. In Manager mode, click Learning Paths on the left pane.
-1. Select the published learning program from the list of tiles, to which you want to add learners.
+1. Select the published learning path from the list of tiles, to which you want to add learners.
 1. Click Learners on the left pane under Program reports category.
 Note: Learning Program must be published before adding learners.
 1. Click Enroll link in the page.
 1. Start typing the learners name or profile and choose the learners from the drop-down list of learners.
 Click Save.

 ## View quiz scores {#Viewquizscores-1}

-1. Click any learning program tile.
+1. Click any learning path tile.
 1. Click Quiz Score on the left pane.

-You can view the quiz scores of any particular learning program based on user name or based on each question.
+You can view the quiz scores of any particular learning path based on user name or based on each question.
 Choose By User or By Question tabs accordingly.
 Quiz scores appear for one course at a time.
 Change the course name from the drop-down to view the quiz scores for other courses.
 You can also export quiz scores of each course.
-Choose the instance type from the drop-down list to view the scores based on each instance of the learning program.
+Choose the instance type from the drop-down list to view the scores based on each instance of the learning path.

 ## Unenrollment for learners {#unenrollmentforlearners}

-Manager can unenroll a learner if the learner has not yet started the learning program.
+Manager can unenroll a learner if the learner has not yet started the learning path.

 ## Mark completion {#markcompletion}